There’s always a hot new diet around.

 - Diabetics: people with diabetes often do better on low-carb diets, and LCHF diets have proven benefits in controlling blood sugar levels.
 We can say the same for those with a high degree of insulin resistance.

-- Food addicts: people who find it difficult to give up certain foods shouldn’t eat them at all.
+- Food addicts: people who find it difficult to give up certain foods probably shouldn’t eat them at all.
 After all, you wouldn’t give an alcoholic a pint of beer, would you?
-Despite not being fully recognized as a medical problem, research on the harms of food addiction is growing by the day (6, 7, 8).
+Despite being somewhat controversial and not being fully recognized as a medical problem, research on the issue of “food addiction” is constantly growing (6, 7, 8).

 Does the Wild Diet Work?